carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

 <li>Preview your project for mistakes and errors.
-If you’re satisfied, tap “Save and Publish”.
-Otherwise, tap “Go back to Editing”.
+If you’re satisfied, tap "Save and Publish".
+Otherwise, tap "Go back to Editing".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 5 - Setting your NGO on Gitcoin - 10.png"}
 ::